 The Arc de Triomphe is a triumphal arch at the top of the prestigious Avenue des Champs-Élysées.

 It was raised at the centre of Place de l’Étoile (or Place du Général Charles de Gaulle) from where 12 avenues radiate.
-In fact, the Arc de Triomphe was built in honour of the French Imperial army of Napoleon.
+In fact, the Arc de Triomphe was built in honour of Napoleon’s French Imperial army.

-You can admire it from afar at the Place de la Concorde or the Esplanade de la Défense.
+You can admire it at the Place de la Concorde or the Esplanade de la Défense.

 >> Get your Tickets for Arc de Triomphe: Skip The Line + Rooftop Access <<